-Cheating or other instances of examination misconduct on certification examinations delivered by the FP Canada Standards Council, are dealt with in accordance with the FP Canada Standards Council Disciplinary Rules and Procedures for Examination Misconduct (DPEM).
-Please refer to the DPEM which guides how the Standards Council conducts investigations and hearings relating to misconduct on FP Canada Certification Examinations.
+Allegations relating to misconduct on certification examinations administered by the FP Canada Standards Council, are dealt with in accordance with the FP Canada Standards Council Disciplinary Rules and Procedures for Examination Misconduct (DPEM).

-The Standards Council receives and initiates complaints from a number of sources including: complaints directly from the public, attestations and self-reports from FP Canada certificants, regulatory notices/agreements with regulatory bodies; and from media news releases.
+The Standards Council receives complaints from a number of sources including: the public and other regulatory bodies.
+In addition the Standards Council may initiate complaints following review of: declarations and self-reports from FP Canada certificants, regulatory notices; and media news releases.

-The Conduct Review Panel (CRP)—an independent Panel composed of CFP professionals and members of the public—meets approximately every two months to determine the appropriate disposition of complaints, in the public interest.
+The Conduct Review Panel (CRP)—an independent Panel composed of CFP professionals and members of the public—determines the appropriate disposition of complaints, in the public interest.

 In accordance with the FP Canada Standards Council Policy on the Publication of Disciplinary Information, all decisions issued by a Hearing or Appeal Panel are published on FP Canada’s website.
 A certificant’s disciplinary history is also linked to the Find a Planner or Certificant tool on FP Canada’s website.

-In addition, where a certificant fails to respond to the Standards Council’s communications or cooperate with an investigation, staff may refer the matter to a Hearing Panel.
+Where a certificant fails to respond to communications from FP Canada or its Divisions and/or cooperate with an investigation by the Standards Council, staff may refer the matter to a Hearing Panel for consideration of the allegation that the certificant has contravened Rule 33 and/or Rule 34 of the Rules of Conduct, for failure to cooperate.
 A Hearing Panel finding that the certificant failed to cooperate may result in a permanent suspension of certification.